-- Yellow & Red Striped Flag May be shown to give warning of a sudden lack of adhesion on this section (oil, water, etc.) - Blue Flag May be shown waved to a competitor who is being lapped or a faster competitor is about to overtake.
+- Yellow & Red Striped Flag May be shown to give warning of a sudden lack of adhesion on this section (oil, water, etc.) - Blue Flag May be shown waved to a competitor who is being lapped.
 During practice and qualifying the competitor concerned must keep their line but slow gradually to allow the faster competitor to pass safely.
-During a race the competitor(s) concerned is about to be lapped and must allow the faster competitor to pass when safe to do so.
-If another competitor who is also being lapped takes advantage of passing under a blue flag, he/she will be penalised by loss of one or more positions. - National Flag May be used to start a race in place of start lights, this will be notified prior to the race. - Green Flag or Light This will be shown on the first lap of practice & races to indicate a clear track.
-It will also be used to indicate that the track is clear after a yellow flag has been displayed at the proceeding track section.
+During a race the competitor(s) concerned are about to be lapped and must allow the pass when safe to do.
+If another competitor who is also being lapped takes advantage by passing under a blue flag, they will be penalised by loss of one or more positions. - National Flag May be used to start a race in place of start lights, this will be notified prior to the race.